-3.2.1.
-Robustness
+3.2.1 Robustness

 To apply the first criterion of robustness and determine the recognition rate two image sequences were taken, one for testing the robustness against occlusions the other for testing the sensibility against illumination changes.
 We defined the recognition rate as the number of images, in which the object was recognized at the correct position divided by the total number of images.
+Because the robustness of the least-squares adjustment is the same as that of the underlying approach, i.e., the shape-based matching in our case, the least-squares adjustment was not included in this test.